Planking (fad): History

-A planking-like activity, called face dancing by its participants, was initiated in 1984 in Edmonds, Washington in the US by Scott Amy and Joel Marshall.
+The earliest instance of planking, called "face dancing" by its participants, occurred in 1983 or 1984 in Edmonds, Washington by Scott Amy and Joel Marshall.
 The two high school age boys were walking in a park when they came upon a baseball game.
-They decided to lie face down in right field to see if anyone would react.
+They spontaneously decided to lie face down in right field to see if anyone would react.
+The two were left undisturbed through several innings before nonchalantly getting up and leaving.

-The first video-recorded occurrence of planking was in 1994 when Tom Green performed a stunt he called "Dead Guy" for a cable TV show, which consisted of Green lying down on an Ottawa sidewalk without moving.
-Green, who was in an MTV show in the 1990s, is a comedian known for his pranks.
-He informed CNN about this video evidence and how it did not air on the show, stating that it was "a very obscure piece of video."
-Green tweeted "Just found video of me #planking in 1994.
-I will post it soon.
-Let people know. :)" on July 12, 2011.
+In 1986, a group of alumni from Amy and Marshall's high school planked at a disco party in Berlin, starting a trend documented with photographs in Der Spiegel.
+In 1994, Tom Green filmed a prank for The Tom Green Show where he laid on an Ottawa sidewalk in a manner similar to planking.
+The prank was cut and never aired.

-However, the video sketch was never aired.
-So when, in 1997, two bored school boys in Taunton, England, started lying face-down in public places to amuse themselves and baffle onlookers, they could not have known of Green's stunt.
+In 1997, two school boys in Taunton, England started lying face-down in public places to amuse themselves and baffle onlookers.
 Gary Clarkson (then aged 15) and Christian Langdon (then aged 12) called it the "lying down game".
-As Clarkson puts it, "It was just a really stupid, random thing to do."
-The Lying Down Game remained within Clarkson and Langdon's circle of friends until 2007, when their friend Daniel Hoppin created a Facebook page for their craze.
-As Hoppin says, "We began a Facebook group to see who could get the craziest photo."
+As Clarkson put it, "It was just a really stupid, random thing to do."
+The Lying Down Game remained within Clarkson's and Langdon's circle of friends until 2007, when their friend Daniel Hoppin created a Facebook page for the new trend.
+Hoppin said, "We began a Facebook group to see who could get the craziest photo."

-The term "Planking" was coined by Sam Weckert, Darcy McCann and Kym Berry of Adelaide, South Australia: "Planking was a term myself and two other mates came up with in the summer of 2008".
+The term "planking" was coined by Sam Weckert, Darcy McCann and Kym Berry of Adelaide, South Australia: "Planking was a term myself and two other mates came up with in the summer of 2008".
 Weckert created a Facebook fan page to share "planking" photos.
 After reports of the practice started appearing in the Australian media, it grew rapidly and the meme became a global phenomenon.
 After reports of the craze in the British media in 2009, Planking spread to the rest of the world.
 Worldwide it has also been known as "extreme lying down" (2008, Australasia), "facedowns" (2010, USA and Ireland), and "planking" (2011, Australia, New Zealand and worldwide).
 In the years following its explosion in popularity, several variations on planking have proliferated, some inspired by the fad, and others that have arisen independently.

+Planking has been compared with an earlier fad, "limp falling", popularized by Western Australian cartoonist Paul Rigby and practised at his favorite watering hole, the Palace Hotel, Perth.
+A Limp Falling Club developed among Perth's arts community.

 Controversies

-The popularity of planking has generated a backlash.
-Some people object to the more ridiculous photos that have circulated, such as a girl planking with her head in a toilet or a woman planking on a stripper pole.
-Also, planking in dangerous places has resulted in many injuries and at least one death.
+The popularity of planking generated backlash.
+Some people disapproved of the more objectionable photos that had circulated, such as a girl planking with her head in a toilet or a woman planking on a stripper pole.
+Planking in dangerous places also resulted in many injuries and at least one death.